HydrefLab/laravel-adr/README.md

 ### Naming

-All actions should have `Action` postfix added to the class (and file) name, for example `ShowUsersAction`.
+All actions should have `Action` postfix added to the class name, for example `ShowUserAction`.

-All responders should have `Responder` postfix added to the class (and file) name, for example `ShowUsersActionResponder`.
+All responders should have `Responder` postfix added to the class name, for example `ShowUserActionResponder`.

 ### File placement